Galal36/Galal36/README.md

 ---

-> ⭐️ *Open to collaboration, freelance projects, and full-time opportunities!
+> ⭐️ *Open to collaboration, freelance projects, and back-end developer roles!
 Feel free to reach out.*